More than just about any other object of nostalgia, cars are incredibly potent touchstones to our past selves.

 The Morris Minor drove its way into the hearts of Aussies thanks to its reliability and the fact it was easy to fix and easy to drive.
 At the time of its release in the UK in 1948, it was considered the finest small car in the world, and by the time it made its way to Australian shores it was well and truly beloved for its zippy manoeuvring and thoroughly English exterior.
 You’d be hard-pressed to find an Aussie Baby Boomer who didn’t cruise the streets in one of these at some point in their youth.

-Perhaps one of the most recognisable cars in the world, the Volkswagen Beetle evokes a sense of nostalgia for anyone who once rolled down the stiff windows and let the breeze blow through their hair while riding in this iconic car.
+Possibly one of the most recognisable cars in the world (thanks to Herbie Goes Bananas), the Volkswagen Beetle evokes a sense of nostalgia for anyone who once rolled down the stiff windows and let the breeze blow through their hair while behind the wheel of this iconic ride.
 While its handling capabilities have been likened to a well-tuned wheelbarrow and its engine was somewhat lacklustre, its reliability and ability to keep on keeping on years after other cars called it a day made it a favourite for millions of drivers.